-By Mark Ainsdale.
-Last Updated 30th March 2021.
-Welcome to our guide on neck injury claims.
-The term ‘neck injury’ refers specifically to damage done to the structure of the neck, thereby including soft tissue, nerves, bones, and the top of the spinal column.
+The term ‘neck injury’ refers specifically to damage done to the structure of the neck, thereby including soft tissue damage, nerves, bones, and the top of the spinal column.

 However, the symptoms of neck injuries are not necessarily directly linked to these areas.
 While immediate symptoms such as stiffness, soreness, or sharp pain may directly affect areas of the neck, other psychological symptoms such as anxiety or depression may develop due to the stress that physical symptoms put upon you.

-If your neck injury is caused by an accident, then you may be eligible for neck injury compensation regardless of whether it occurs at work or simply in a public place.
+If your neck injury is caused by an accident, then you may be eligible for neck injury compensation.
+This could be the case regardless of whether the accident in question was at work or simply in a public place.

 Select a Section:

 - A guide to neck injury accident claims.